Updated 5-27-2008

 (a)

-the block.
-Primer and paint them dark brown or black, so they are protected,
+the block or touch the copper.
+Primer and paint them dark brown or black, so they are protected

-but more importantly; so they are not seen under the copper cap.
+and are not seen under the edge of the copper cap.
 Then

 pre-drill the pilot holes for the SS screws in the center of the blocks